 - whether the adverse information arose recently or some time ago

-- whether your business has taken any steps to ensure the circumstances that led to the adverse information don’t happen again
+- whether your business has taken any steps to ensure the circumstances that led to the adverse information does not happen again

 - information about findings made by a relevant authority* in relation to the adverse information and the significance attached by the competent authority to the adverse information.